 Plan S / NCN Policy

 Plan S is a set of guidelines for open access to scholarly publications.
 It was developed by cOAlition S, an initiative of research funding agencies and foundations supported by the European Commission and the European Research Council (ERC).
-The National Science Center has been a member of this coalition since its inception.

 The Plan S Principles: